 - Keep food fresh with two sets of doors.

-Oh and of course you can use it to order groceries.
+Oh, and of course you can use it to order groceries.

-If the Smart InstaView fridge isn’t entertaining enough for you then LG still have your back with their wallpaper thin Signature OLED TV.
+If the Smart InstaView fridge isn’t entertaining enough for you then LG still has your back with their wallpaper thin Signature OLED TV.
 When they say wallpaper thin they mean it, the TV sits flush to the wall, stuck on with magnets.
 At just 2.57 mm thick it’s very stylish indeed.
 Shut up and take our money.